Great Salt Lake Sentinel Landscape

 About

-The Great Salt Lake Sentinel Landscape, spanning over 2.7 million acres in northern Utah, contains the Western Hemisphere’s largest saline lake and four military installations with unique missions and capabilities.
-Hill Air Force Base, Camp Williams, Tooele Army Depot, and Air Force Little Mountain Test Facility offer extensive training, testing, and logistical support for all of the Military Services.
+The Great Salt Lake Sentinel Landscape spans over 2.7 million acres in northern Utah.
+The landscape contains four military installations with unique missions and capabilities, as well as the Western Hemisphere’s largest saline lake and Utah’s largest natural freshwater lake.
+Hill Air Force Base, Camp Williams, Tooele Army Depot, and Air Force Little Mountain Test Facility offer extensive training, testing, and logistical support for all Military Services.
 Hill Air Force Base also oversees the Utah Test and Training Range (UTTR), the largest block of contiguous special-use airspace in the continental United States.
+Great Salt Lake, Utah Lake, and the lakes’ tributaries are vital waterways that support Utah’s defense communities and ecosystems.

 Our Partners